MariaLundgren/frozan/README.md

 -	As a user I want to be able to contact the company with questions and feedback.
     - In the contact section the user can fill out a contact form for any questions or feedback that the user have for the company.

+Manual testing of contact form.
+- Trying to send in form empty and message appears to fill out required fields.
+- Trying to send in form without a valid email adress and message appears that the email needs to contain a @.
+- Submitting the form with all required information and a modal with a thank you message appears and the form clears all the fields.
+- Fill out all required fields in the form, disconnecting from internet and trying to submit and an error message appears that asks me to try again later appears.
+- Hovering over the submit button to make sure it becomes darker when hovering over it.

 ### Responsiveness

 ### Browsers